Incarnations of the Doctor

 - Alien Sky: Their planet was known for being especially stormy.
 Dangers from the wind and rain were constant.

 - Feudal Future

-- Skunk Stripe: One of the few ways to tell them apart from humans was the burgundy streak through their hair.
+- Mark of the Supernatural: One of the few ways to tell them apart from humans is the burgundy streak through their hair.

-- Yellow Rocks - There planet has a mineral called Trisilicate (Not to be confused with Magnesium Trisilicite).
-Word of God says Barry Letts took the name "Trisilicate" from a list of ingredients on the back of a tube of Boots brand toothpaste.
+- Yellow Rocks: Their planet has a mineral called trisilicate (Not to be confused with magnesium trisilicate).
+Word of God says Barry Letts took the name "trisilicate" from a list of ingredients on the back of a tube of Boots brand toothpaste.